suchyta1/Valarauko/README.md

 I've tried the make the names of the parameters understandable.
 The best way to get a feel for what's going on is to look at an example ([e.g. here](https://github.com/suchyta1/BalrogMPI/blob/master/site-setups/Edison/y1-config.py)) in the repository.
 Some explanations are below.
 The `balrog` dictionary entries are command line arguments to [Balrog](https://github.com/emhuff/Balrog).
-You almost definitely don't need to worry about `db`.
+You almost definitely don't need to worry about the `db` dictionary.
+Most things are part of `run`.

 * `dbname` -- the DB tables you'll write to.
 You'll get tables with this names, appended with `['truth','sim','nosim']` (and empty `'des'`).
 * `jobdir` -- where output job files write
 * `outdir` -- where output temporary files (images, etc.) write.
 Set this to somewhere on the scratch disk.
 * `ngal` -- number of Balrog objects per realization
 * `pos` -- directory with positoin files generated for the Balrog run set from [`BuildPos.py`](https://github.com/suchyta1/BalrogMPI/blob/master/BuildPos.py)
+* `release` -- the release name of the coadd dataset from DESDM.
 * `tiles` -- a list of DES coadd tilenames
 * `nodes` -- how many nodes your job will use.
 * `npersubjob` -- number of tiles to run on each node (in each job file).
 Tiles on the same node run sequentially.